 Another factor in fabric selection is the country of origin.
 Ideally we look for fabrics made in the USA, but we are aware that the fibers are most likely imported.
 The only natural eco-fiber produced in the USA is organic cotton and we don’t have a very large industry here.
 Fortunately, there are many amazing fabrics that go through rigorous certification processes to ensure high standards, even if not made in the USA, so as long as we feel comfortable that it’s meeting our goals to be the best available at this moment for our garments, then we will use it.

-The reason to consider where the fabric is made is so you can determine how many miles all those rolls will travel to get to your factory.
+The reason to consider where the fabric is made, is so we can determine how many miles all those rolls will travel to get to our factory.
 Is there a way to find a supplier that’s close to the factory and reduce fossil fuel emissions?
 There sure is!
 States like New York, California and North Carolina have an amazing network of mills and factories.
-Many states have one or the other which makes the opportunities for proximity that much more possible.
-We are based in Somerville, MA and found both a factory and supplier 50 miles from each other in New York.
-This is satisfactory for us, considering the emissions used for both our team and our products to travel between the three locations.
+Many states have one or the other, which makes the opportunities for proximity that much more possible.
+We are based in Somerville, MA and found both a factory and fabric mill 50 miles from each other in New York.
 We have other suppliers not as close but are working to reduce those travel miles as we grow.